apache/pulsar/site2/docs/concepts-messaging.md

 > **Note**
 >
-> Once an application creates a producer with `Exclusive` or `WaitForExclusive` access mode successfully, the instance of this application is guaranteed to be the **only writer** on the topic.
+> Once an application creates a producer with `Exclusive` or `WaitForExclusive` access mode successfully, the instance of this application is guaranteed to be the **only writer** to the topic.
 Any other producers trying to produce messages on this topic will either get errors immediately or have to wait until they get the `Exclusive` access.
 >
 > For more information, see [PIP 68: Exclusive Producer](https://github.com/apache/pulsar/wiki/PIP-68:-Exclusive-Producer).